A Weekend in Carmel-by-the-Sea, California

 Exploring on Foot

 It was nice to park the car and not have to worry about when we would need to move it (parking near the downtown is usually limited to 2 hours).
-We strolled around looking at the menus for a number of restaurants for dinner before choosing one.
-We poked our heads into different art galleries with sculpture, photography or paintings.
+We strolled around looking at the menus for several restaurants for dinner before choosing one.
+We poked our heads into different art galleries with sculptures, photography, or paintings.
 Carmel even has one gallery dedicated to the art of Dr Seuss.

-We looking in the windows of the various real estate offices to see what you can buy with a million or two in the area.
+We looked in the windows of the various real estate offices to see what you can buy with a million or two in the area.

-After dinner we strolled down to the white sands of Carmel Beach in the moonlight (bring a flashlight as Carmel is not a big believer in street lights either).
-I enjoyed seeing the parking at the beach empty instead of full for a change.
+After dinner, we strolled down to the white sands of Carmel Beach in the moonlight (bring a flashlight, as Carmel is not a big believer in street lights either).
+For a change, I enjoyed seeing the beach’s parking lot empty instead of full.

 5th Avenue Deli